moja-global/community-website/website/blog/2022-09-11-GSoC-2022-final-report-Radis-Toumpalidis.md

 ## DVC pipelines on the GCBM module
 GCBM.Belize PR link: https://github.com/moja-global/GCBM.Belize/pull/14
 ### GCBM.Belize repository
   GCBM.Belize was developed as a case study for the GCBM in Belize.
-The repository can be seen as a paradigm on how the GCBM works in nation-scale, but also provides a technical paradigm for new-coming contributors on how the GCBM works, particularly:
+The repository can be seen as a template on how the GCBM works in nation-scale, but also provides a technical example for new-coming contributors on how the GCBM works, particularly:
   - How the datasets are prepared
   - How the simulation runs
   - How to interact with the results (analysis and reports)